Five years after Trayvon Martin's death, a movement lives on

 In November 2014, a grand jury decided not indict Wilson -- a decision that led to heated and sometimes violent protests and clashes with authorities.

-Wilson did not violate Brown's civil rights.
+A Department of Justice investigation ultimately determined Wilson did not violate Brown's civil rights.
 The department found that Brown reached into Wilson's car and a struggled followed.
 Prosecutors couldn't corroborate Wilson's claim that Brown reached for his gun but couldn't find any evidence to disprove Wilson's account.

 The Justice Department also found that local police had excessively stopped and ticketed black residents, often citing them multiple times in a single stop.
 The DOJ said "many officers" apparently viewed some of the city's black residents "less as constituents to be protected than as potential offenders and sources of revenue."